 Fundraising, Income and Expenditure

-- Aware is fully committed to achieving the standards contained within the Statement of Guiding Principles for Fundraising from the Irish Charities Tax Reform group.
+- Aware has adopted the standards contained within the Statement of Guiding Principles for Fundraising from the Irish Charities Tax Reform group.
 The Statement of Guiding Principles for Fundraising exists to:

 - Improve fundraising practice